genotoul-bioinfo/dgenies/src/dgenies/INSTALL.md

 * `run_local`: max number of concurrent jobs launched locally.
 * `data_prepare`: max number of data prepare jobs launched locally.
 * `max_concurrent_dl`: max number of concurrent upload of files allowed.

+### Example

+Here, you can fill example data.
+At least target is required to enable example data.

+Fill for target and query the absolute local path of the file.
+This path will not be shown to the client.
+Only the file name will be shown.

+If at least target is filled, a button "Load example" will be shown in the run form.
+Click on it will load example data in the form.